 NCOD is now open for in-person services and continues to remain available virtually.
-All CSUN students, staff, and visitors coming to campus will be required to complete the appropriate Health Screening Survey each day before arriving to campus.
-Once you have been cleared to come to campus, you will be required to wear acceptable face coverings (mask, bandana, or scarf) while indoors.
+All CSUN students and staff coming to campus will be required to complete the appropriate Health Screening Survey each day before arriving to campus.

 Please check the CSUN COVID-19 Information page for updates and information on campus safety and the campus response to COVID-19.